redis/docs/content/integrate/write-behind/reference/cli/redis-di-configure.md

   - integrate
   - rs
   - rdi
-description: Configures the RDI Database so it is ready to process data
+description: Configures the Write-behind Database so it is ready to process data
 group: di
 linkTitle: redis-di configure
 summary: